Available in Classic and VPC

 - Click [Apply].

-- The bucket versioning feature is enabled.
+- The bucket version management feature is enabled.

 - For more information about how to manage version, see Manage object.

-When you use the version management feature, storage fees are incurred for all versions of created objects.
+When you use the version management feature, Storage fees are incurred for all versions of created objects.

 Lifecycle management